Escape to Massachusetts: Unwind in Picturesque Lake Houses and Historic Retreats

 1. Lake Quannapowitt

-This is a picturesque lake surrounded by parks and walking trails, offering scenic views and opportunities for relaxation.
+This picturesque lake is surrounded by parks and walking trails, offering scenic views and opportunities for relaxation.

 2. Walden Pond